-Flight headed to London evacuated over 'terror-related' talk
+London-bound flight evacuated over 'terror-related' talk; Brits arrested

 Story highlights

-- Passengers evacuated the plane via emergency slides
+- 151 passengers evacuated via emergency slides; some suffered minor injuries

-- Three men were arrested, and a backpack was examined and destroyed

-London (CNN)An EasyJet flight headed to London made an emergency landing in Germany after three men allegedly had a "terrorism-related" conversation, police said.
+London (CNN)An easyJet flight headed to London made an emergency landing in Germany after three men allegedly had a "terrorism-related" conversation, police said.

-Three men were arrested after the plane traveling from Ljubljana, Slovenia, to London was diverted to the western Germany city of Cologne on Saturday.
+The three men -- all British citizens -- were arrested after the plane traveling from Ljubljana, Slovenia, to London was diverted to the western Germany city of Cologne on Saturday.

+The suspects, ages 31, 38 and 48, are being investigated for an alleged "crime against the state," police and prosecutors said in a joint statement Sunday.

 Passengers alerted the flight crew because the men were "talking about terrorism-related content," Cologne police said.

-When the aircraft landed in Cologne, all the passengers exited the plane through emergency slides.
-The men were taken to a police station.
+When the aircraft landed in Cologne, all 151 passengers exited the plane through emergency slides.
+Some people suffered minor injuries, police and prosecutors said.

+The men were taken to a police station, and the cabin crew and 17 passengers were brought in for questioning as witnesses.

 "The captain took the decision as a precaution to enable the aircraft to go through additional security checks in Cologne where the aircraft was met by the police," an airline spokesperson said in a statement.